 A 3 statement model links the income statement, balance sheet, and cash flow statement into one dynamically connected financial model.
-3 statement models are the foundation on which more advanced financial models are built such as discounted cash flow DCF models, merger models, leveraged buyout LBO models, and various other types of financial models.
+3 statement models are the foundation on which more advanced financial models are built, such as discounted cash flow (DCF) models, merger models, leveraged buyout (LBO) models, and various other types of financial models.

-Advantages of a single worksheet model are:
+Advantages of a single worksheet model include the following:

 There are several steps required to build a three statement model, including:

 Determine the assumptions that will drive the forecast